THE BLYTH ACADEMY LONDON EXPERIENCE

 At Blyth Academy London, our classroom experience is unparalleled and unique.

-With class sizes that average fewer than eight students, we are able to provide a highly personalized education.
+With class sizes that average eight students, we are able to provide highly personalized education.
 Every one of our students has a seat at the front of the class; everyone is involved and everyone receives the full attention of the teacher.
 This encourages the full engagement of the entire class, each and every day and fosters a more participatory atmosphere where every student gets plenty of individual attention.

 Thanks to our small class sizes, we are able to teach the student, not just the curriculum.
 Teacher feedback on the students’ progress can go into more depth and is immediately applicable for that week.